tlevine/dada.pink/configuring-web-servers/index.md

 the person(s) you're asking will probably get annoyed, and if it is short, there's a chance the person(s) won't get annoyed.

+## Some letters that worked

-(Here would be a good place for me to include here an example of an effective letter.)
+(Here would be a good place for me to include here some letters that were effective.)

 ## Where to ask
 There are so many places that you could ask people.
 There's obviously